-- Give some of your profits.
 Hold a one-day sale and give a percentage of all that day's profits to charity.
 Or spotlight a particular product and give a percentage of all that product’s sales throughout the season to charity.

-- Give a party.
 If there’s a cause that’s especially close to your heart, why not host a fund-raising event for the organization?
 See if other local businesses are interested in getting involved, too.
 If hosting your own event sounds too overwhelming, look for a local community event that you can sponsor or participate in.

 No matter how you choose to give back, be sure to:

-- Encourage your customers to get involved.
+Encourage your customers to get involved.
 Promote your charitable efforts on social media and your website and invite your customers to be part of the action.

-- Talk to your accountant.
+Talk to your accountant.
 Whether you’re donating products, services, profits or cash, make sure you understand the tax deductions and other financial ramifications involved before you give.